Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 Her face grew redder, eyes widened, "Oh, well..."
 (The guy waited in patience, with a smile on his face, for her answer.
 Lora looked to the side, blinked, and said) "We were... _broke._"

-"_Ahhh???_" He bent his head closer, what an answer from her?
+"_Ahhh???_" He bent his head closer, trying to make sure he just heard what he just heard.

-Lora put her hands on her waist, put up an annoyed face, explained in an annoyed tone, "**We couldn't afford meals, let alone another sword.** And so we made do."
+Lora, feeling challenged, raised her chest and put her hands on her waist, put up an annoyed face and talked in an annoyed tone,  "**We couldn't afford meals, let alone another sword.** And so we made do."

-And this is the guy's face: eyes wide opened, mouth gaped wide, frozen.
-The same for the girl.
+His eyes wide opened, mouth gaped wide, muscles frozen in place.
+The girl the same.

 ![Mouth gaping wide](images/373_mouth_gaped_wide.jpg)

-Jin didn't have the chance to prevent her from saying that, gritted his teeth, facepalmed himself, and shook his head.
+Jin couldn't stop her from revealing their financial conditions, gritted his teeth and facepalmed himself, shaking his head.

 "**AHAHAHAHAHAHAH!!!!
 You're kidding?!**"